-At First Horizon, we are committed to conducting business ethically and prohibit our employees from participating in bribery and accepting improper payments.
+Our ethical business practices prohibit our associates from participating in bribery and accepting improper payments.
 We operate in compliance with all applicable regulations and applicable laws, which include the U.S. Foreign Corrupt Practices Act and similar laws that prohibit improper payments.

 First Horizon is dedicated to being a trusted financial institution and combating money laundering practices.
 We diligently work to ensure that our banking services are used responsibly and ethically and verify our clients’ identities to prevent any misuse of our bank.
 We take pride in abiding by all laws pertaining to financial legality.
 All associates are required to complete annual trainings on the Bank Secrecy Act and Anti-Money Laundering, as well as targeted training on Commercial Loan Fraud and Fraud and Security Awareness.

 First Horizon seeks to outperform the competition fairly and honestly, and has a legacy of succeeding through such honest business competition.
 We seek competitive advantages through superior performance, not through illegal or unethical business practices.

 Consistent with the First Horizon Code of Business Conduct and Ethics that sets the basic standards for associate conduct, we adopted a Code of Business Conduct for Suppliers that establishes our expectations for our suppliers (i.e., third parties that provide goods or services to First Horizon).

 The Code of Business Conduct for Suppliers includes our expectations for suppliers related to conducting their business legally and ethically and covers topics such as bribery, confidentiality, fair dealing, human rights, non-discrimination and harassment, recordkeeping and reporting.